Resolving Kernel Panics

 Obtaining help with kernel panics

-Kernel panics usually generate a file called panic.log in the Computer > Macintosh HD > Library > Logs folder.
-[1] The panic.log file contains the logs from all panics, with the most recent at the end of the file.
+• Under Mac OS X 10.4 and earlier, panic logs are saved in the panic.log file in the Computer > Macintosh HD > Library > Logs folder.
+The panic.log file contains the logs from all panics, the most recent at the end of the file.

-[1] There are three exceptions which prevent automatic panic logging:
+Note that there are three exceptions which prevent automatic panic logging:

 • If a kernel panic occurs immediately after the startup tone sounds, a panic log may not be written as the file system has yet to be mounted.